What is an Indian e-Visa?

 It`s good to have pure drinking water with you.
 If you bring with you a Water filter you will be able to filter the water and be safe.
 Actually you can`t filter the water in Delhi because the tap water is heavily chlorinated.
 In India people are drinking bottled water and it is safe in general.
 Just be sure that the bottle you purchase hasn’t been opened before and the seal is not broken.

 Did you heard about Delhi Belly?
-Researches and studies say that is most likely to get it within the first 7 days.
+Researches and studies say that it is likely to get it within the first 7 days.
 Actually this is getting your stomach upset so you should be very careful in the first week.
 How to avoid diarrhea (Delhi Belly )?
 Wash your hands regularly.
 Eat freshly cooked food that is served hot.
 Avoid street food and drink only bottled drinks.
 Note that ice is made of tap water.
 Wash fruit and vegetables and peel them before eating.

 Female Urination Device